 - Oxycodone 5 mg, 1-2 tablets every 4-6 hours as needed - This is a narcotic pain medication for moderate to severe pain.
-It is our goal to wean our patients off this medication within the first week following surgery. - Tylenol 500 mg, 2 tablets every 8 hours - We recommend this as a baseline pain medication for the first week following surgery. - o DO NOT exceed 4000 mg of Tylenol in a 24-hour period. - Ibuprofen 200 mg, 3 tablets every 8 hours - o If you can take NSAIDs, over the counter Ibuprofen can be helpful for mild to moderate pain and can replace narcotic pain medication
+It is our goal to wean our patients off this medication within the first week following surgery. - Tylenol 500 mg, 2 tablets every 8 hours - o We recommend this as a baseline pain medication for the first week following surgery. - o DO NOT exceed 4000 mg of Tylenol in a 24-hour period. - Ibuprofen 200 mg, 3 tablets every 8 hours - If you can take NSAIDs, over the counter Ibuprofen can be helpful for mild to moderate pain and can replace narcotic pain medication - Aspirin 81 mg, 1 tablet twice a day

-- Aspirin 81 mg, 1 tablet twice a day - This is an anticoagulant.
-While the risk of blood clots is low following shoulder surgery, we recommend patients take this for 4 weeks following surgery. - If you are already taking an anticoagulant medication, you should resume your medication 24 hours after surgery.
+- This is an anticoagulant recommended to decrease the risk of blood clot following surgery. - If you are already taking an anticoagulant medication, you should resume your medication 24 hours after surgery.
 You will not need to take Aspirin 81 mg in addition to your current anticoagulant medication. - Zofran (ondansetron) 4 mg, 1 tablet every 6 hours as needed for nausea - This is an anti-nausea medication that can help resolve nausea associated with anesthesia and narcotic pain medications. - Colace (stool softener) 100 mg twice daily - The use of narcotic pain medication can cause constipation.
 We suggest using an overthe-counter stool softener (Colace) while taking pain medication.
 Stop taking this medication if diarrhea develops. - Resume all home medications the day after surgery. - Variations in postoperative medications may be made on an individual basis.